1v1me-me/foundry/README.md

 - **Permissionless on-chain resolution.** No oracle, no admin intervention, no off-chain computation.
 Any participant can trigger `determineResult` once a round window closes.
 Winner determination is pure on-chain arithmetic: compare trailing vault values, transfer assets, advance the bracket.

 - **O(1) Feistel bracket seeding.** Bracket positions are derived on-demand via a 4-round Feistel cipher seeded by `prevrandao`, eliminating the need to store permutation arrays.
-Supports up to 1,024 entrants with zero storage overhead and verifiable fairness.
+Supports up to 32,768 entrants with no storage overhead and verifiable fairness.

 - **Vault-native share accounting.** Each fighter is a minimal vault with linear share pricing (`totalAssets / totalShares`).
 No BEP-20 token overhead, no bonding curve complexity.
 Straightforward conversion arithmetic with predictable pricing at any scale.